devsecopsbiz/cookbook/README.md

 >  Use Azure DevOps Labs to create a preconfigured project and enrich it for a quick start.

 * Start by creating a new Project using a preselected Lab.
-For that, navigate to the following URL:
+For that, on your browser navigate to the following URL:

     ```
     https://azuredevopsdemogenerator.azurewebsites.net/?name=WhiteSource-Bolt&templateid=77362
     ```

-    1. Navigate to the Azure DevOps Demo Generator and *Sign In* with the credentials you've used to create the Azure DevOps Organization:
+    1. Navigate to the Azure DevOps Demo Generator and *Sign In* with the credentials you've used to create the Azure DevOps Organization, and then press the **Accept** button to proceed.

         ![Azure DevOps Lab Sign In](img/AzureDevOpsLab-SignIn.png)

-    2. Select your Organization from the dropdown, fill in the Project Name, and *Create Project*:
+    2. Select your Organization from the dropdown, fill in the *Project Name* with a name of your choice.

+        Check the check-box allowing *WhiteSource Bolt* to be installed and then press *Create Project*:

         ![](img/AzureDevOpsLab-CreateProject-01.png)